 6. Motivation - A good fitness trainer can inspire you and make your workout feel like teamwork.
 We all have days where our motivation is lacking, but often we feel better once we finish our workout.
 Find a fitness trainer who can bring you from point A to B as smoothly as possible.
 If your trainer helps make the time go by quickly, that’s a great start!

 7. Accountability - Money aside, it’s a lot harder to cancel when you have another person holding you accountable.
 If you are hiring a personal trainer for an extended period, their job is to also keep you engaged during the session.
 We all have days where we feel unmotivated, but an experienced personal trainer will be there to help you stay on track.

 8. Challenge - Peer pressure can be tough to ignore.
 Granted, not everyone likes to be told what to do, but we hate even more to be told what we can’t.
 Creating reasonable challenges at strategic stages is tough to pull off on your own, but when we have someone in front of us encouragingly pushing us forward, we are more likely to step up to the challenge, and in-turn get more out of our workout.

-10. Consistency - Consistency is accountability over-and-over again and might be the hardest of all of these to pull off.
-In fact, consistency is the very cause for the January rush at most gyms.
+10. Consistency - Consistency is accountability over and over again and might be the hardest of all of these to pull off.
+In fact, consistency is the very cause of the January rush at most gyms.
 Having someone else to meet and help keep you accountable helps lead you to consistency.
 Don’t worry about the big picture, that can be daunting at times.
-Instead, think of exercising like brushing your teeth, sometimes you do it more thoroughly than others, but either way, you get it done...most days.
+Instead, think of exercise like brushing your teeth, sometimes you do it more thoroughly than others, but either way, you get it done...most days.